35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Is needed only in tiny amounts to maintain health

 Trace minerals are those that the body needs only in miniscule quantities.
 They include chromium, copper, selenium, sulfur and zinc.
 Most people can get the required dose from their food.
-These are the 13 vitamins (and supplements) that doctors take every day.
+Learn to spot the symptoms of a nutrient deficiency.

 Malabsorption is an impairment of the body’s ability to get nutrients from food.
 It can lead to weight loss, bloating, diarrhea, muscle wasting or gas and is caused by conditions such as Crohn’s and liver disease.
 (Here’s what you need to know about fatty liver disease.)
-Malabsorption can also be a side effect of medications, which is why you need to ask these four questions when you start a new prescription.
+Malabsorption can also be a side effect of medications, which is why it’s one of the questions you should be asking your pharmacist when you pick up a new prescription.

 Brassica oleracea is a….